-Recency bias works the same way in down markets.
+In down markets, recency bias works the same way.
 As stocks fell throughout 2008, trading volume intensified the worse the declines got.
 Investors rushed to exit losing positions, many of them locking in losses at or near the bottom.
 Then, convinced the declines would continue, far too many sat uninvested as the ensuing years gave birth to a new bull market and stocks renewed their upward climb.

-Investors in 2020 face a situation similar to 2008.
-The underlying causes and market dynamics are completely different today, but the question is the same – get out and avoid more losses, or stay invested and hope to participate in a rebound?
+Throughout market cycles, the underlying causes and market dynamics are completely different.
+But the questions remain the same: Get out and avoid more losses, or stay invested and hope to participate in a rebound?

-The wrong way to answer this question is to guess about future market performance based on the last few weeks.
-The pain feels acute when because stocks are down, but this concept was just as true six months ago when stocks were high and rising – the most recent week, month, or even year is no basis whatsoever for predicting what will happen next.
+The wrong way to answer this question is to guess about future market performance based on recent weeks.
+The pain feels acute when stocks are down, but this concept is just as true when stocks are high and rising.
+The most recent week, month, or even year is no basis whatsoever for predicting what will happen next.

 If you are nearing retirement, you should be taking less risk with your overall asset allocation.
 That means holding less equity as a percent of your overall portfolio.
 It does not mean panic selling stocks because they are down.
 Unless you already have all the money you need for retirement, you’ll likely need to generate some growth in the coming years.
 That can’t be achieved with an all-cash allocation.

 In both cases, the right answer is creating an investment strategy based on your specific goals, time horizon, and circumstances, and then sticking to it.
 Recent market movement, whether euphoria-inducing or gut-wrenching, is only there to tempt you into abandoning your plan.

 Avoiding recency bias is difficult, even for the best of investors.
 Here are a few suggestions to help keep you on track and avoid falling prey to recency bias.